 Based on success of previous City facility tours in 2018, three more tours for City staff and members of the public are scheduled and available for sign-up now.
-Use the sign-up form linked above to sign-up for any or all three: Water Pollution Control (April 26), NW Water Plant (May 17), and Compost Operation (June 21).
+Use the sign-up form linked above to sign-up for any or all three: Water Pollution Control (past), NW Water Plant (May 17), and Compost Operation (June 21).

 The Sustainability Tool for Assessing and Rating Communities (STAR) NEW RATING!